BJReplay/EPA_AirQuality_HA/README.md

 This integration supports multiple locations, so you can monitor more than one EPA station in Home Assistant.

+## Location differences

+There are (at time of writing) 19 "standard" locations providing accurate PM2.5 pollutant data, and in may cases even more data.
+There are also many more "sensor" locations, and these provide an indicative air particle content.
+These locations are differentiated by the label "(sensor/indicative)", and provide a generally lower quality guidance.

 ## Entities Exposed By This Integration

 The integration defines a broad entity set, but availability and default visibility depend on what the selected EPA site actually returns.